przemekciacka/time_tracker_live/NOTES.md

     1. Using pattern matching in function heads for `handle_info` and `handle_event`
     2. Using conditional statements (`if`) inside a single function
 - ⚠️ You can't set cookies when using LiveView.
 It operates over websocket and doesn't have access to request/response.
+- GenServer keeps its state until application is running.
+- Any change to supervisor tree in `application.ex` requires application restart.